mamaral/Neon/README.md

 ## Align

 Now that we've anchored primary views, we can start making our UI more complex by aligning other views *relative to other sibling views*, using the (you guessed it) `Align` value. **Sibling views** are views that share the same superview directly.
-There are twelve `Align` types, and they are all pretty self-explanatory - here's an example using all nine with the `align()` function:
+There are twelve `Align` types, and they are all pretty self-explanatory - here's an example using all twelve with the `align()` function:

 ```
 view1.align(.AboveMatchingLeft, relativeTo: anchorView, padding: padding, width: size, height: size)